Brian May’s Legendary Deacy Amp and its background:

-In 2013 Dave Doughty, Mitch and the other folks at http://www.antiqueradios.com finally revealed that the Deacy Amp pcb is from a Supersonic PR80 portable radio.
+In 2013 Dave Doughty, Mitch and others at http://www.antiqueradios.com finally established that the Deacy Amp pcb is from a Supersonic PR80 portable radio.

-Interestingly, John Deacon had originally told me in 1998 that the circuit might be from ‘ a cassette player or radio’ so it looks like his intuition was very accurate.
+Interestingly, John Deacon had originally told me in 1998 that the circuit might be from ‘ a cassette player or radio’ so it looks like his intuition was correct.

 In 2014 Manuel Angelini from France located an original Supersonic PR80 circuit board which appeared to be identical to that of Brian May’s Deacy Amp.
-Manuel has now become the world expert on the Supersonic PR80 and has done extensive research on the Supersonic factory and the Supersonic PR80 origins.
+Manuel has now become the world expert on the Supersonic PR80 and has done extensive research on the Supersonic factory in Rhodesia during the 1950s and 60s and the Supersonic PR80’s origins.

 Manuel Angelini’s website: http://doxyworld.com/

-Manuel’s Youtube video ‘A Supersonic Story’ shows some of the Supersonic PR80 radio’s origins with suitably theatrical over the top music:
+Manuel’s Youtube video ‘A Supersonic Story’ shows some of the Supersonic PR80 radio’s origins.
+I like the suitably theatrical ‘over the top’ music:

 Designer of the Deacy Amp circuit: Nigel “Bob” Goodridge